Hidden dualities in 1D quasiperiodic lattice models: Main Results

+The Aubry-André duality refers to a mapping between localized and extended wave functions \citep{AubryAndre}.
+In the potential-energy, $V-E$, phase diagram, points $P=(V,E)$ and $P'=(V',E')$ are dual if $(V',E')=(4/V,2E/V)$, where here and in the following discussion, we set $t=1$.
+Exactly at the critical point, $|V|=2$, the wave function is equal to its Aubry-André dual.
+This point is therefore commonly referred to as a self-dual point.
+For a CA of the AAM, this duality still holds, but only under a suitable interchange of $\varphi$ and $\kappa$.
+Therefore extending AAM duality to commensurate structures naturally suggests a duality between the phases $\varphi$ and $\kappa$.
+We will prove all these claims in detail bellow.

+In Fig.$\,$\ref{fig:0} we illustrate the duality of the FS in the $(\varphi,\kappa)$ plane for very simple CA of the AAM (with one- and three-site unit cells).
+At dual points the FS are the same upon interchanging $\varphi$ and $\kappa$.
+Moreover, as the unit cell of the CA is increased, the dependence of the FS on $\varphi$ ($\kappa$) decreases with respect to the dependence on $\kappa$ ($\varphi$) in the extended (localized) phase of the limiting QPS {[}compare Figs.$\,$\ref{fig:0}(c,d){]}.
+Exactly at the self-dual point, the FS are invariant under interchanging $\varphi$ and $\kappa$ {[}Figs.$\,$\ref{fig:0}(e,f){]}.
+The $\varphi\leftrightarrow\kappa$ duality holds irrespectively of the chosen CA.

-We start by providing a brief overview of our ideas and their application, as summarized in Fig.$\,$\ref{fig:main}.
-The basic systems we consider are extended Aubry-André models (EAAM) and ladder models (LM) with two coupled incommensurate chains.
-Nonetheless, we argue that our ideas extend to more complex 1D systems, including the so-called mosaic-models \citep{Wang2020a,Duthie2020} believed to be non-self-dual.
+\textit{General dualities} --- A brief overview of our findings and their application is summarized in Fig.$\,$\ref{fig:main}.
+We consider two simple systems, an extended Aubry-André model (EAAM) and a ladder model (LM) consisting of two coupled incommensurate chains.
+For these two classes of models, $\tau$ is either the ratio between the lattice constant, $a_{1}$, and the QP potential's wavelength for EAAM, $a_{2}$; or the ratio between the two lattice constants for LM, $a_{1}$ and $a_{2}$: $\tau=a_{1}/a_{2}$.
+Despite the simplicity of these examples, we argue that the same basic mechanism extends to more complex 1D systems, including the so-called mosaic-models \citep{Wang2020a,Duthie2020} for which self-duality is believed to be absent.{Sun Jun 5 14:14:45 2022}{ }

-We characterize a given QPS with the irrational incommensurability parameter $\tau$.
-This number can be the ratio between the lattice constant and the QP potential's wavelength for EAAM, or the ratio between the two lattice constants for LM.
-We introduce CA to a given QPS, characterized by a rational parameter $\tau_{c}=n_{2}/n_{1}$ that approximates $\tau$, with $n_{1}$ and $n_{2}$ being two coprime integers \citep{suslov1982localization,Szabo2018}.
-The parameter $\tau_{c}$ defines the unit cell of a CA. Examples of CA for EAAM and LM are shown pictorically as rings containing a single unit cell in Figs.$\,$\ref{fig:main}(a,b).
-The spectrum for a large enough unit cell can be seen in Fig.$\,$\ref{fig:main}(c) and \ref{fig:main}(d), respectively for EAAM and LM.
+Examples of CA for EAAM and LM are shown pictorially as rings containing a single unit cell in Figs.$\,$\ref{fig:main}(a,b).
+The spectrum for a large enough unit cell can be seen in Fig.$\,$\ref{fig:main}(c) and \ref{fig:main}(d), respectively for LM and EAAM.
 We also compute the inverse participation ratio (IPR, see definition in Sec.$\,$\ref{sec:ModelMethods}), that distinguishes the extended (bluish) and localized (reddish) phases.